 What are the challenges of online pedagogy?

-An Oxfam(2020) study revealed that 80% of parents in govt schools (100% in Bihar) and 60 % in private schools felt that education was not delivered.
+80% of parents in government schools (100% in Bihar) and 60 % in private schools felt that education was not delivered (Oxfam, 2020).

-According to UNICEF(2021), more than half of teachers surveyed perceive remote learning materials and methods to be less effective than classroom teaching.
+More than half of the teachers surveyed perceive remote learning materials and methods to be less effective than classroom teaching (UNICEF, 2021).

-50% of urban teachers and 40% of rural teachers were in touch with students through WhatsApp and phone calls (Singh et al., 2020)
+50% of urban teachers and 40% of rural teachers were in touch with students through WhatsApp and phone calls (Singh et al., 2020).

-What is the extent of Learning loss?
+What is the extent of learning loss?

-UNESCO(2020) has listed “interrupted learning” among the top adverse consequences of COVID-19 school closures worldwide.
-It estimates that COVID- 19 led school closures caused worldwide learning losses estimated at two thirds of an academic year on average
+Across the world, “interrupted learning” among the top adverse consequences of COVID-19 school closures worldwide.
+It estimates that COVID- 19 led school closures caused worldwide learning losses estimated at two-thirds of an academic year on average.
+(UNESCO, 2020).

 92% of children on an average have lost at least one specific language ability from the previous year across all classes.